Feature #5536

 We'll happily take that contribution as all of this is a part of the CE codebase.

-Updated by Redmine Integration about 5 years ago
+Updated by Redmine Integration almost 6 years ago

 pullrequest created by csalgau (status: under_review).